ethaneisenhard/ethaneisenhard/blog/india.md

 ![Holiday Art](/Images/blog/India/holiday-art.jpg "Holiday Art")

 Akhil’s family has a farm and I have enjoyed learning more about the agriculture here in india.
 Palm oil trees create a wonderful canopy where cocoa leaves grow.
 In the fields, rows of dragon fruit wrapped themselves around concrete slabs where they will bloom in the summer.
 We ate a cocoa plant right from the tree and drank fresh coconuts.
+We met a group of farmers who were preparing tobacco leaves for flue curing.

 ![Lake view](/Images/blog/India/lake-view.jpg "Lake view")